 - One Room Challenge Week 4: 9 Modern Farmhouse Tile Ideas (+ How To Tile A Floor)

-- One Room Challenge Week 5: Shower Tile Installation Tips and Tricks – you are here! (+ Shower Niche Installation Tutorial)
+- One Room Challenge Week 5: How To Install Tile in a Shower – you are here! (+ Shower Niche Installation Tutorial)

 - One Room Challenge Week 6: THE BIG REVEAL!!! << see how the bathroom turned out!

-To do list for the rest of the week is pretty full with installation of the toilet, all accessories, lights, faucets, mirrors….and then he’ll (ya know as Chip would say…) “pass the baton” to me to decorate.
+The to-do list for the rest of the week is pretty full with the installation of the toilet, all accessories, lights, faucets, mirrors….and then Logan will (ya know as Chip would say…) “pass the baton” to me to decorate and style the bathroom.

 I’ve got high hopes that I’m going to miraculously have time to create some DIY frames and wall art as well…I’ve got the plan in my noggin’, now I just gotta get the supplies and find some time!